best2025j/srestates_frontend/README.md

+srestates_frontend

-Frontend code base for this project
+Backend codebase for this project